 It’s a good idea to take kids for an eye test before they start school – and then each year after, unless their optometrist recommends more regular tests.

 • Difficulty focusing

 • Frequent changes to prescriptions for glasses or contact lenses.

-Along with genetics, medical conditions and lifestyle, age is a risk factor for many common eye conditions.
+Along with genetics, medical conditions and lifestyle, age is a factor for many common eye conditions.
 Many people start to experience changes to their vision from the age of 40.